fan3cn/CourseraMachineLearningProgrammingAssignments/README.md

-# Coursera Machine Learning Programming Assignments; Please do follow the coursera honor code, DO NOT copy the codes here.
+Coursera Machine Learning Programming Assignments

+## Please follow the coursera honor code, DO NOT copy the codes here.